zouharvi/SlowAlign/meta/REPORT.md

 # Appendix A

 SlowAlign is written in Rust (1.50 in this report).
 For installation, please refer to the [official resources](https://www.rust-lang.org/tools/install).
 Assuming that `cargo` is in the path, the main binary can be run as: `cargo run --release --bin slow_align -- <arguments>`.
-The target binary is going to be stored in `target/release/slow_align`.
+The target binary is going to be stored in `target/release/slow_align` (and can be run as `./target/release/slow_align <arguments>`).
 To just build the binary and not run it, replace `run` with `build`.

 Output of `slow_align --help`: